ArnaoutLab/sentropy/README.md

 |    3 | Dataset 1b    |      1.00 |  5.99 | 1.00 | 1.00 |  5.99 |             5.99 |           1.00 |            1.00 |    1.00 |     1.00 |
 |    4 | metacommunity |       inf |  5.83 | 1.00 | 1.00 |  5.83 |             5.83 |           1.00 |            1.00 |    1.00 |     1.00 |
 |    5 | Dataset 1b    |       inf |  5.83 | 1.00 | 1.00 |  5.83 |             5.83 |           1.00 |            1.00 |    1.00 |     1.00 |

+By inspecting the alpha column, we see that $D_1 \approx 5.99$ for Dataset 1b.
+The larger value of $D_1$ for Dataset 1b aligns with the intuitive sense that more balance in the frequencies of unique elements means a more diverse dataset.

 The `sentropy` package can also calculate similarity-sensitive diversity measures for any user-supplied definition of similarity.
 To illustrate, we now consider a second example in which the dataset elements are all unique.
 Uniqueness means element frequencies are identical, so similarity is the only factor that influences diversity calculations.